sefaozmenn/HumanMachineTeachersFiles/Portfolios/Martti Portfolio.md

             return True
     return False
 ```
+This code returns True if the string contains a word commonly associated with nuts and False if it doesn't.
-<details><summary>Code explanation</summary>This function first checks whether the inputString contains a false positive.
+<details><summary>Thorough code explanation</summary>This function first checks whether the inputString contains a false positive.
 If it does, it returns False.
 If it doesn't contain a false postive, it checks whether the inputString contains the one of the ingredients that contain nuts.
-If it does contain nuts, it returns a True, else it returns False. </details>
+If it does contain nuts, it returns a True, else it returns False. </details><br>

 The `ingredients.csv` dataset was laid out like this: